Whether you’re into history and culture, sports and theme park rides, or flower spotting, Korakuen makes for an entertaining date spot.

 Up, Up and Away

 Want a bird’s-eye view of the city?
 Get swooped up 60 meters into the air before being swiftly dropped back down again on the Sky Flower in Tokyo Dome City Attractions, or take a more leisurely ride on the 60-meter-high, centerless Big O Ferris wheel.
-If you want to enjoy the scenery for longer, and without being strapped into something, then the observation deck at the Bunkyo Civic Center is hard to beat, particularly as it’s free.
+If you want to enjoy the scenery for longer, and without being strapped into something, then the observation deck at the Bunkyo Civic Center (temporarily closed) is hard to beat, particularly as it’s free.

 The view toward the skyscrapers of Shinjuku and Mount Fuji has been somewhat spoiled by an obtrusive building, but the slanted windows make it easier to get scenic snaps without pesky reflections from indoor lighting.
 Grab a bite to eat at The Artist’s Cafe on the 43rd floor of the Tokyo Dome Hotel – there’s a couples’ seating area that has semi-private tables facing the windows; a cozy way to enjoy the view with that special someone.